AliceO2Group/O2DPG/DATA/README.md

   ```
 - Workflows should aggregate their workflow parts in the `$WORKFLOW` variable, and use `add_W` to add a workflow, and `add_QC_from_consul` to add a QC workflow with a JSON file from consul.
 - Calibration workflows must not pollute the production CCDB in the following case (`if [[ $RUNTYPE == "SYNTHETIC" || "${GEN_TOPO_DEPLOYMENT_TYPE:-}" == "ALICE_STAGING" ]]; then` (bash script)), in this case please e.g. upload to `ccdb-test.cern.ch`.
+- If a workflow uses an `o2-dpl-raw-proxy` to receive data from DataDistribution, that device must have the `--inject-missing-data` comand line option.

 # Configuring and selecting workflow in AliECS:
 There are 3 ways foreseen to configure the *full topology* in AliECS: (currently only the manual XML option exists)